Glue42/core/docs/core/03_capabilities/02_shared-contexts/shared-contexts.md

 The applications below demonstrate how to set and get context using the [`get()`](../../../reference/core/latest/shared%20contexts/index.html#!API-get) and [`set()`](../../../reference/core/latest/shared%20contexts/index.html#!API-set) methods of the Shared Contexts API.

-Create a value in App B (any string) that will be assigned to a pre-defined property in the context object and set the "G42Core" context by clicking the "Set Context" button.
+Create a value in App B (any string) that will be assigned to a pre-defined property of the context object and set the "G42Core" context by clicking the "Set Context" button.
 Click "Get Context" in App A to print the current value of the shared context object.

+<a href="https://codesandbox.io/s/github/Glue42/core/tree/master/live-examples/contexts/context-get-set" target="_blank">Open in CodeSandbox</a>
 <div style="display: flex;border: 1px solid #ccc;border-radius: 4px;">
     <iframe src="https://k6fn5.csb.app/app-a/index.html" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"></iframe>
     <iframe src="https://k6fn5.csb.app/app-b/index.html" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"></iframe>